 Admissions, transport and relevant areas consultation

-Devon County Council’s annual consultation on School Admission and Transport Arrangements took place between Monday 2 November 2020 and Friday 8 January 2021.
+Devon County Council’s annual consultation on School Admission and Transport Arrangements will take place between Monday 1 November 2021 and Friday 7 January 2022.
 Policies will be determined by the end of February and published by 15 March.

-This will include its normal round co-ordinated admissions scheme, in-year co-ordinated admissions scheme, Education Transport Policy and the admissions policies for individual schools in Devon for 2023-24.
+This will include the normal round co-ordinated admissions scheme and in-year co-ordinated admissions scheme for 2023-24, detailed at devon.cc/lapolicies and the admissions policies for individual state-funded, mainstream schools in Devon for 2023-24.

 The following schools will also be included: